Rowland Taylor: Trial and martyrdom

 January 1555 was an ominous month for Anglican clergy in England.
 After several years of separation from Roman worship and governance, the accession of Mary I in 1553 and her immediate reversion to Roman Catholic rule in obedience to the Pope (an attempt to turn back the Reformation of the English church) led her to unleash her wrath upon those whom she defined as treasonably minded heretics.
-On 22 January 1555, Rowland Taylor (rector of Hadleigh) and several other clergy, including John Hooper, were examined by a commission of leading bishops and lawyers.
+On 22 January 1555, Rowland Taylor (rector of Hadleigh in Suffolk) and several other clergy, including John Hooper, were examined by a commission of leading bishops and lawyers.
 As Lord Chancellor, Gardiner presided at the hearings.
 Just two days previously, on 20 January, Parliament had revived the old statute for burning convicted heretics.

 One of the men, Edward Crome, recanted and was thus pardoned.
 William Barlow equivocated and was sent to the Tower of London, but not executed.
 Rowland Taylor, who remained committed, was probably taken to Poultry Compter Prison in London after his examination by Gardiner.
 Taylor gave a fervent defence of clerical marriage, which put him at odds with the Roman Catholic Church.

 On 29 January 1555, Taylor was brought before Gardiner again at St Mary's.
 The next day he was excommunicated and sentenced to death.
 He was stripped of his clerical garments in a symbolic manner, and offered a last supper with his family.

 His reaction to his accusers, as recorded by the martyrologist John Foxe, was this:

 And although I know, that there is neither justice nor truth to be looked for at my adversaries hands, but rather imprisonment and cruel death: yet know my cause to be so good and righteous, and the truth so strong upon my side, that I will by God's grace go and appear before them and to their beards resist their false doings.